How to Grow Tomatoes

 Grow tomatoes in sunny position

 You need a sunny area, sheltered from strong winds, with good quality loamy soil.
 The quality of the soil is crucial to growing healthy plants.
-A well-drained sandy loam soil without clods is ideal.
-Check your soil type first and adjust if necessary using our techniques to turn poor soil into rich loam.
+Check your soil type and pH first and adjust if necessary using our techniques to turn poor soil into rich loam.
 We also suggest adding organic matter and thoroughly digging it in a couple of weeks before planting, to ensure your your plants get the best start.
-The pH should be around 6.0 – 6.5.
 Finally, ensure soil is mulched to keep moisture in and keep the roots cool in hot months.
 (See pages 16 – 24 for in-depth detail on how to prepare the soil and correct problems with soils that are clay, sandy, rocky or compacted.
 This section also provides advice on drainage, compost, mulching and preparing commercial plots.)

 Growing Tomatoes in Containers